UONSocialCoding/RailsWorkshop/notes.md

 By atomic, I mean focus on a single feature.
 If you want to add two separate features, it's best to have two separate branches and two separate pull requests.

 This is super important.
 If you're branches become bloated, it becomes difficult to merge changes, and a nightmare to review.
-As Adam and I discovered in the final web engineering assignment.

 Also, some of the automated tools stop working once pull requests become too large.

 *Slide*